-The Directors have resolved to convene a general meeting on Thursday, 19 November 2020 (the "General Meeting") in order to seek Shareholder authority to issue further Shares on a non-preemptive basis and to amend the Company's investment policy.
+The Directors have resolved to convene a general meeting at 3 p.m. on Friday, 13 May 2022 (the "General Meeting") in order to seek Shareholder authority to issue further Shares on a non-preemptive basis and to amend the Company's investment policy.